wp-plugins/toolbar-buddy/readme.txt

 **Multisite install:** Yes, it's fully compatible but I recommend you to have a look in the [FAQ section here](http://wordpress.org/extend/plugins/toolbar-buddy/faq/) for more info :)

 For custom and update-secure language files please upload them to `/wp-content/languages/toolbar-buddy/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
-Also, complete custom English wording is possible with that, just use a language file like `toolbar-buddy-en_US.mo/.po` to achieve that.
+Also, complete custom English wording is possible with that, just use a language file like `toolbar-buddy-en_US.mo/.po` to achieve that  (for creating one see the tools on "Other Notes")..

 == Frequently Asked Questions ==